ankit13jain/Zen-Car/README.md

 3. You can edit or delete any reservation from this list.

 ## System features
-1. The system will cancel a resrevation if customer doesn't check out a car in time with 30 minutes elasticity.
+1. The system will cancel a reservation if customer doesn't check out a car in time with 30 minutes elasticity.
 The corresponding car can then be booked for that time slot.
 2. The system will return a car on behalf of customer, if he doesn't return on the specified time.

+## Unit Test
+1. Thoroughly tested car model and car controller.
+Unit test module for the same can be found here <br />```test/unit/car_test.rb```

 ## BONUS FEATURES IMPLEMENTED
-1. You can suggest a new car to be added to the system, by cliking on the "Provide car recommendation" button on the homepage.
+1. You can suggest a new car to be added to the system, by clicking on the "Provide car recommendation" button on the homepage.
 This will trigger a request sent to the admin, who can either approve or deny the request.
 Admin can also change the attributes of the recommended car.

 # To get the application up and running